gigodata/15-leaflet-challenge/README.md

 #### Code:
 - This exercise was completed with the assistance of tutorial staff.
-- The page has been deployed to Github Pages.
+- The page has been deployed to [Github Pages](https://gigodata.github.io/projects/usgs_earthquakes/index.html) to see results.

 ---